Sun

 Ayshe Dengtash

 Ayshe Dengtash was born in the UK to Cypriot parents.
-She is a graduate of the University of Birmingham where she completed a PhD in Creative Writing.
-Her short stories and flash fiction have previously been published in Sunspot Literary Journal, Cleaning Up Glitter, Newfound, and The Journal.
+She has a PhD in Creative Writing from the University of Birmingham.
+Her work has been published in Hare’s Paw, the aspbulletin, Sunspot Literary Journal, Cleaning Up Glitter, Newfound, The Journal, La Piccioletta Barca, Quibble Lit, and Red Noise Collective.
 Her novel 'The Grieving Mothers of the Departed Children' was published by Alden, Allegory Ridge in 2020.
-She has previously worked as a prose reader for Black Lawrence Press and currently works as one for the Walled City Journal.
-She currently lives in Cyprus with her partner and three cats.
+Her second novel ‘Away’ has been longlisted for the 2024 C&R Press Fiction Prize and the 2024 Unleash Press Book Prize.
+She currently lives in Cyprus with her partner and three cats. (iG: ayshe_dengtash)

 Back to Issue